strangerstudios/paid-memberships-pro/readme.txt

 * ENHANCEMENT: Added a new function pmpro_cancelMembershipLevel($level_id, $user_id, $old_level_status) that acts as a wrapper to pass the $cancel_level param to pmpro_changeMembershipLevel().
 * ENHANCEMENT: Updated the cancel page on the frontend to support the Multiple Memberships per User addon.
 All memberships are shown.
 You can cancel individual memberships separately.
 The language of the confirm button mentions memberships vs account.
 * ENHANCEMENT: Added pmpro_getMemberOrdersByCheckoutID($checkout_id) function to support Multiple Memberships per User and others using the checkout_id.
+* ENHANCEMENT: Added a refund($order, $transaction_id) method to the PMPro_stripe class.
+This will be used by the Multiple Memberships per User addon and eventually used in other areas by the core pluginn.

 = 1.8.10.4 =
 * BUG: Fixed issue where non-decimal currencies (e.g. Japanese Yen) were sending invalid amounts to the Stripe gateway.